namboy94/octorust/README.md

 ## Post-Installation

+Once everything is installed, you will need to install an OctoPOS/iRTSS build.
+To do so,

-Once everything is installed, try to compile the sample applications in `sample/`.
-For example:
+try to compile one of the applications inside the `eval` directory.
+To do so, execute the following command:

-    $ octorust sample/cargo_sample -o cargo_out -a x86guest -v generic

-This will attempt to compile the sample application for the `x86guest` architecture and the `generic` variant.
-The corresponding IRTSS release will be downloaded to ~/.octorust/irtss-current.
-For this to work, you need a ~/.netrc file containing the following:
+    $ octorust --fetch-irtss -i VERSION

+You can set the `-i` option to specify a release date of the iRTSS version to use.
+If ommited, `octorust` will fetch the most current release.
+The utilized iRTSS version during development was `2017-06-07`.

+To ensure that you have the correct access rights to download iRTSS builds, please ensure that you have a `~/.netrc` file in your home directory with the following structure:

     machine www4.cs.fau.de
     login <username>
     password <password>

-Once the IRTSS release has been downloaded, the application will compile the rust crate/file using cargo/rustc and link it using the corresponding gcc to the IRTSS release.
+With an iRTSS build installed, we can now compile invasive rust programs.
+To do so, run the following command:

+    $ octorust eval/minimal-infect -a x86guest -v generic -o out -i 2017-06-07

+This will attempt to compile the sample application for the `x86guest` architecture and the `generic` variant.
+The `2017-06-07` iRTSS release will be used.
+Once compiled, the `out` file will contain this program.